-Ramadan, Islam’s holiest month, began at sundown on Wednesday, March 22nd and will end with Eid al-Fitr on Thursday, April 20th.
+Ramadan, Islam’s holiest month, begins this year at sundown on Sunday, 10 March, and will end with Eid al-Fitr on Monday, 8 April.
 The most important month of the Islamic calendar, Ramadan is a period of reflection and devotion.
-Muslims believe that some of the earliest verses of the Islamic holy book, the Qur’an, were revealed to the Prophet Muhammad during the month of Ramadan.
-Special emphasis is placed on reciting the Quran at this time.

 Ramadan is one of the five pillars of Islam; the other four pillars on which it is based are faith (shahadah), prayer (salah), almsgiving (zakah) and the pilgrimage to Mecca (Hajj).
 For those who profess it, during this period more time is devoted to prayer and loved ones.

-According to the BBC, Ramadan falls during this month because this is when the holy book that’s followed by Muslims, the Qur’an, was first revealed to the Prophet Muhammad.
 Ramadan is the ninth month of the Islamic calendar, but the date changes each year.
 This is because Islam uses the lunar calendar (based on the cycles of the Moon), so it isn’t a fixed date in the Western/solar calendar.
+Muslims believe that some of the earliest verses of the Islamic holy book, the Quran, were revealed to the Prophet Muhammad during the month of Ramadan.
+Special emphasis is placed on reciting the Quran at this time.

-Based on the Islamic lunar calendar, the dates of Ramadan vary from year to year.
-The exact starting day is officially announced at the time the crescent moon of the ninth month (of the traditional Islamic calendar) appears.
+The exact starting day of Ramadan is officially announced at the time the crescent moon of the ninth month (of the traditional Islamic calendar) appears.
 Ramadan lasts about 30 days, until the sighting of the next crescent moon, before closing the period with Eid al-Fitr when the fast is broken with a feast.

 Although there are some differences in the way each country celebrates Ramadan, fasting between sunrise and sunset, regular prayer, and acts of charity and humility are encouraged, all in an atmosphere of empathy and generosity to those less fortunate.
 Charity is a very important practice in Islam.